molines/IMHOTEP/Doc/Definitions_of_IMHOTEP_eORCA025_experiment.md

 #### 3.3.5 Runoff files (specific to this project).
 We used 3 sources for building the runoff files:
   * ISBA : daily runoff from 1979-2018.
 Only liquid runoff.
 For the climatological run, we computed the daily climatology and eliminate the runoff corresponding to Greenland and Antarctica.
-Data provided by Fabrice Papa, William LLowel.
+Data provided by Fabrice Papa, William Llowel.
 Projected on the NEMO grid with Julien Jouanno python tool.
   * GrIS : Greenland freshwater discharge provided by Jeremie Mouginot, Pierre Mathiot et Nicolas Jourdain.
 A climatology for the period  1950-1972 has been computed.
-The data are given on the *ad-hoc* NEMO points, in the vicinity of 262 locations around Greenland were estimates of liquid and solid freshwater discharges  are computed from a mass-balance model.
+The data are given on the *ad-hoc* NEMO points, in the vicinity of 262 locations around Greenland where estimates of liquid and solid freshwater discharges  are computed from a mass-balance model.
 The main problem is that most of the glaciers that feed the freshwater discharge had their termination upstream narrow fjords, not representend within the eORCA025 grid.
 Another specific problem is also that there are bathymetric sills that prevent deep fjords waters to connect to the open ocean.
 A consequence of these problems, is that part of the icebergs calving from the glacier termination melt into the fjords before reaching the NEMO point.
 An estimate of 50% of melting of the icebergs in the fjords was taken.
 Therefore GrIS data provide: